Originally published in Points West magazine

 But, Jackson is also a pioneer for leaving Wyoming to see and experience the world, to try new styles, and to always reinvent his art to express himself and incorporate what he learned.
 A thorough knowledge of historical styles and experimentation with Abstract Expressionism, as well as his varied life experiences, contributed to his success.
 If Jackson had simply spent his life in Wyoming, the state would not have such a renowned artist among her ranks.

-Mindy N. Besaw is a former Curator of the Whitney Western Art Museum where she spearheaded the new installation of the Whitney for its fiftieth anniversary in 2009.
+Mindy N. Besaw is the Curator of the Whitney Western Art Museum where she spearheaded the new installation of the Whitney for its fiftieth anniversary in 2009.
 Prior to her arrival in Cody, she was Curatorial Associate at the Institute of Western American Art at the Denver Art Museum.
-She holds an MA in Art History from the University of Denver and a BFA in Art History from the University of Illinois, Champaign-Urbana, as well as a PhD in American Art History from the University of Kansas.
-She is currently Curator at Crystal Bridges Museum of American Art in Bentonville, Arkansas.
+She holds an MA in Art History from the University of Denver and a BFA in Art History from the University of Illinois, Champaign-Urbana.
+She is currently writing her dissertation to complete a PhD in American Art History from the University of Kansas.